dart-lang/site-www/src/_guides/language/effective-dart/design.md

     those calls.
 (Obviously, `list.length` produces different results if you add an element to the list between calls.)

-    "Same" here does not mean a getter must literally produce an identical object on successive calls.
+    "Same result" here does not mean a getter must literally produce an identical object on successive calls.
 Requiring that would force many getters to have brittle caching, which negates the whole point of using a getter.
 It's common, and perfectly fine, for a getter to return a new future or list each time you call it.
-The important part is that the future completes to the same value and the list contains the same elements.
+The important part is that the future completes to the same value, and the list contains the same elements.

     In other words, the result value should be the same *in the aspects that the caller cares about.*